Information for Landlords

-Up to date information is provided in full in 'Universal Credit and rented housing: guide for landlords'and Understanding Universal Credit and Top Tips for Landlords
+Up to date information is provided in full in 'Universal Credit and rented housing: guide for landlords'and Understanding Universal Credit, online support and Top Tips for Landlords

 In most cases Universal Credit will be a single, monthly payment which is paid in arrears directly into the claimant’s bank account.
 Payments will include all eligible housing costs.
 This means that claimants will be responsible for paying their rent themselves.

 To be eligible for Housing Costs the claimant must provide sufficient documentation to verify three criteria:

 - Proof of address/residency

 - Proof that payments have been made (normally through bank statements, utility bills, a rent book or letter from the landlord)

 You may be asked to provide this information to support your tenants Universal Credit claim.

 Claimants will be expected, where possible, to arrange their own rent payments as they would if they were in full-time work.